-How to choose an inexpensive supermarket in Spain
+How to Choose a Cheap Supermarket in Spain

-The cost of your shopping basket is affected by:
+The cost of your grocery basket depends on:

 -